-PMB’s two Principals, Jennifer and Janeen, have 50+ combined years of experience working in health and human services nationally and internationally.
+PMB’s Principal consultant Janeen, has 35 years of experience working in health and human services nationally and internationally.

-They and their diverse team are commended for their breadth and depth of knowledge, exceptional skills, and friendly and effective ways of working WITH all people.
+She and her team are commended for their breadth and depth of knowledge, exceptional skills, and friendly and effective ways of working WITH all people.

 PMB consultants are certified design thinking and creative problem-solving practitioners.
 We use a plethora of tools and techniques to equally engage all those who have a stake in the problem or opportunity at hand.
 Some of the many tools we are certified to use include: